 RECOMMENDATION TASK RESPONSIBLE PARTY FUNDS REQUIRED (\$EC) TIMEFRAME SHORT-MEDIUM -LONG TERM RESULT Disaster/Emergency Management Install Emergency Signage.
 Principal and/or Safety Committee. \$1500 Short Term Improved culture of safety within the school community.
-Develop Safety plans, policies and guidelines Include in the school safety plan disaggregated data on student population (age, gender) as this will better inform disaster and emergency planning.
-This can be updated as needed and appended to the plan.
-Principal and/or Safety Committee in collaboration with National Disaster Office and MOE.
-None Short Term General Safety and Security Review contractual obligations of current security service providers - particularly performance clauses Explore options for other service providers by issuing a new request for proposal Ministry of Education.
+General Safety and Security Review contractual obligations of current security service providers - particularly performance clauses Explore options for other service providers by issuing a new request for proposal Ministry of Education.
 Ministry of Education to obtain.
 Medium Term Improved safety and security.
-Staff and student well-being Pave surfaces for adequate dust control.
+Fencing (measurements to be made and quotations obtained) Ministry of Education in collaboration with Department of Works.
+Ministry of Education to obtain.
+Short - Medium Term Staff and student well-being Install playground equipment.
+School administration in collaboration with Ministry of Education. some smaller projects can be undertaken by school/community/ private organization as a special project. \$6000 Short - Medium Term Increased emotional/ mental well-being.
+Pave surfaces for adequate dust control.
 Ministry of Education in collaboration with Department of Works.
 Ministry of Education to obtain.
 Medium Term Reduced dust nuisance and health related impacts.
-Add new recreational/seating areas for staff and students.
-School administration in collaboration with Ministry of Education. some smaller projects can be undertaken by school/community/ private organization as a special project. \$6000 Short - Medium Term Increased emotional/ mental well-being.